What are the Signs You May Need A Sewer Camera Inspection

 Tree root intrusion

 Tree roots are a common cause of sewer line blockages and damage.
 Trees and shrubs with aggressive root systems can infiltrate sewer lines in search of water and nutrients, causing blockages and structural damage.
 If you have large trees near your sewer lines, it is essential to monitor for signs of root intrusion.
-A sewer camera inspection can detect root intrusion early, allowing for preventative measures to be taken before significant damage occurs.
+A camera inspection can detect root intrusion early, allowing for preventative measures to be taken before significant damage occurs.

 Buying or selling a home